 2 A Day at the Races at Champ de Mars

 Grab your hat and place your bets – there’s nothing like a day at the races in Mauritius!
 Horse racing has been a big part of Mauritian culture since the late 1800’s and during the racing season (March to December) the energy is incredible as thousands of locals flock to the Champ de Mars racecourse to cheer on their favourites.
 Attitude Hotels have their own private box at the course, and offer a full day out, including chauffeur service, cold towels upon arrival, delicious snacks, drinks and the chance to place your own bets as an activity for guests.
+While you may be the kind of person who wants to save money when gambling, it is worth spending on events like this.
 It’s a really fun day out!

 3 Dine with Locals in Their Home

 I don’t think there’s a better way to learn about the history, lifestyle and culture of a new destination than by cooking and eating with the people who live there.
 Attitude Hotel offers the completely unique experience to meet and dine with locals in their home, where you’ll get the chance to learn how to cook something traditional (and delicious) and find out more about life on the island.
 It’s one of my favourite experiences from my time in Mauritius and I would highly recommend this very special evening!
 There’s always more than enough food, laughter and of course rum to go around, so by the time you’re encouraged to learn the traditional Sega dance, you’re not too shy to try!

 4 Learn to Scuba Dive in Perfect Water